 Amongst Amazon's copious requirements they specify that titles "must not exceed a maximum of 200 characters (including spaces) in all categories."
 To make things a little more confusing, some categories will have a different maximum title length on Amazon, so check out the style guide provided for the specific category in which you're selling.

 The solution?
 Read through the Amazon guidelines for your feed and then work on fitting your titles to their demands.
-Using WakeupData will take away the stress, letting you optimize and edit your titles to speed through this process with ease!
+Using WakeupData will take away the stress, letting you optimize and edit your Amazon titles to speed through this process with ease!

 4. Product descriptions